egori4/dp_config_builder/USER_GUIDE.md

       srv_status: "disable"
       other_status: "enable"

+  # Note - If you enable manual trigger , you must disable all query.Also termination thresholds must be less than activation thresholds.
   # Minimal example (only mandatory parameter)
   - name: "dns_profile_1"         # MANDATORY
     # All other parameters use defaults